 Blood-sucking Fleas and Ticks pose potential harm to your family and pets.
 Fleas live in moist, shady areas, including lawn thatch, mulch, leaf litter, woodpiles, crawl spaces and beneath porches or decks.
 Ticks prefer leaf piles or litter, mulch piles, plant shoots, woodpiles, shrubs and weedy areas.
 Both of these insects can cause skin irritation and more complicated health problems.
 Fleas can carry Tapeworms and organisms that cause Bubonic Plague and Murine Typhus.
 Ticks can carry disease organisms, such as Lyme Disease, Rocky Mountain Spotted Fever, Anaplasmosis or Ehrlichiosis.
-Control Fleas and Ticks in your lawn with these simple tips.
+Control them in your lawn with these simple tips.

 The Rest Of The Yard

 Keep It Clean.
 Neatness counts when it comes to eliminating habitats for Fleas and Ticks to hide and lay eggs.
 Remove yard debris, such as piles of lumber, bricks and stones.
 Pick up discarded pots and other garden items; stack them neatly to limit refuge.
 At the end of the growing season, take time to clean up your garden, yard and storage areas under a deck or in a crawl space.

 Check Pet Hang-Outs.
 Flea and Tick larvae remain within 50 feet of your pet's favorite resting areas.
 Clean and treat around any cool, shady spots your pet favors, such as spaces under decks or porches, beneath low-hanging shrubs or along fence lines.
 Don't forget to treat dog runs or kennels.